-If an employee recently changed roles, they may no longer be in alignment and as a result, start to look for something better suited to their skills and aspirations.
+If an employee recently changed roles, they may no longer be in alignment and as a result, start to look for something that’s more aligned with their skillset or aspirations.
 For example, if you’ve promoted an individual contributor — who enjoys using her stellar analytical and quantitative skills — to manager of a team due to business needs, this person may no longer be in alignment.
 Perhaps she didn’t aspire to become a manager and feels stressed out by the added responsibilities.
 Furthermore, she needs training on how to motivate employees to be an effective manager.
 If useful training isn’t delivered in a timely manner, the employee may become unhappy and seek other opportunities.

 A variation of a role change is a project change.
 An employee may have put a lot of energy into one big project.
 But now that the project is complete and she’s been assigned to a new project — which doesn’t fully utilize her unique skill set or align to her career goals — she may struggle to care about her job as much as she used to.

 Employees who recently stepped into new roles need extra support to fully ramp up.
 Make sure these employees are getting the resources and training they need to be successful.

 Oftentimes, an employee becomes disengaged because they don’t see how their individual contributions are rolling up to organizational goals.
 Or they may perceive that a new assignment or role is taking them further away from achieving their career goals.
 Managers should work closely with newly transitioned employees to determine what success looks like in the new role, help them connect the dots on how the role fits into organizational objectives, and set clear goals to help the employee gain momentum.
 Additionally, if you create a culture where open, honest communications and risk-taking are encouraged, employees will feel safe asking for the help they need.

 4. Employees Who Just Went Through a Major Life Change